MingLunHan/CIF-PyTorch/README.md

 # CIF-PyTorch
-The PyTorch based implementation of continuous integrate-and-fire (CIF) module.
+This is a PyTorch based implementation of continuous integrate-and-fire (CIF) module.